– B.L. Freeborn (c) 2013, updated Nov. 2018

 Shall we read this mathematical message to us sent across time?

 As before, we immediately count 4 C’s in a square shape and draw the conclusion we must square four!
 Or 4² + 4² = 5.65².
-And there we have the incredibly important and secret number 56 that is central to “The Deep Mystery” and appears at Stonehenge (see post) and is incorporated into the Giza Pyramid. (see book)
+And there we have the incredibly important and secret number 56 that is central to the deep mystery and appears at Stonehenge (see post) and is incorporated into the Giza Pyramid.

 The C shape looks like the Hebrew K so we shall equate it to 20.
 What then might we equate the “wa” to?
 In Hebrew gematria the “wa” sound is often indicated by the ‘vav’ which equals 6.
 This gives us 4 C’s at 20 + 6 or 86.
 And this is the incredibly important value of the Sun with its diameter in miles at 864,000.